-Recreational and commercial fishing sectors target pink snapper.
-We manage both together to help ensure long-term sustainability of the species.
+Pink snapper, a demersal (bottom-dwelling) scalefish, is targeted by recreational and commercial fishers.
+We manage both fishing sectors together to help ensure long-term sustainability of the species.

 |Gascoyne Demersal Scalefish Fishery